-Lands covered by a petroleum and natural gas license are earned by the drilling of a well.
+Continuing interests in petroleum and natural gas licenses are earned by the drilling of a well.
 A lease is proven productive at the end of its initial term by drilling, producing, mapping, being part of a unit agreement or by paying offset compensation.
-If a lease is proven productive, it will continue indefinitely beyond the initial term of the lease.
+If a lease is proven productive, it will continue indefinitely beyond its initial term.
 The tenure only comes to an end when the holder can no longer prove its agreement is capable of producing oil or gas.

-Jurisdictions in Canada, including the provinces of Alberta and British Columbia, have legislation in place for mineral rights reversion to the Crown of stratigraphic formations that cannot be shown to be capable of production at the end of their primary lease term.
+Many jurisdictions in Canada, including Alberta and British Columbia, have legislation in place for mineral rights reversion to the Crown of stratigraphic formations that cannot be shown to be capable of production at the end of their primary lease term.
 Such legislation may also include mechanisms available to energy companies to "continue" lease terms for non-productive lands, having met certain criteria as laid out in the relevant legislation.

-Oil and natural gas can also be privately owned and rights to explore for and produce such oil and natural gas are granted by leases on such terms and conditions as may be negotiated.
+Certain oil and natural gas mineral interests are privately owned and rights to explore for and produce on such lands are granted by leases on such terms and conditions as may be negotiated between the landowner and the lessee.